-Board of Sewer Commissioners

-Select Board: Finance Committee:

 Summary: This article allows the Sewer Department to transfer money from its surplus account to cover any deficit in the Fiscal Year 2024 Four Corners Sewer Budget.
-As of the printing of the Warrant, it is anticipated that \$, will be transferred for this purpose.
+As of the printing of the Warrant, it is anticipated that \$20,000 will need to be transferred for this purpose.

-Article 20: Transfer Within Cable Enterprise Fund
+Article 22: Transfer Within Cable Enterprise Fund

 To see if the Town will vote to transfer a sum or sums of money from the Cable Enterprise Fund Surplus to the Fiscal Year 2024 Cable Enterprise Department Budget, or to take any other action relative thereto.

 Cable Advisory Committee

-Select Board: Finance Committee:

 Summary: This article allows the Cable Advisory Committee to transfer money from its surplus account to cover any deficit in the Fiscal Year 2024 budget.
-As of the Printing of the Warrant, it is anticipated that \$ will be transferred for this purpose.
+As of the Printing of the Warrant, it is anticipated that \$10,000 will need to be transferred for this purpose.

-Article 21: Prior Year Bills
+Article 23: Prior Year Bills

 To see if the Town will vote to transfer from available funds a sum or sums of money for the payment of unpaid bills from prior fiscal years, or to take any other action relative thereto.

 Select Board

+Summary: Town Meeting approval is required to pay bills from a prior fiscal year.
+A list of unpaid bills will be provided at Town Meeting.

+Article 24: Current Year Line-Item Transfers

+To see if the Town will vote to transfer certain sums of money within the Fiscal Year 2024 budget, or to take any other action relative thereto.

-Select Board: Finance Committee:
+Select Board

-Summary: bills will be pro Town Meeting approval is required to pay bills from a prior fiscal year.
-A list of unpaid ovided at Town Meeting.
-Article 22: Current Year Line-Item Transfers e if the Town will vote to transfer certain sums of money within the Fiscal Year 2024 take any other action relative thereto.
-Select Board Select Board: Finance Comn nittee: Summary: explaining any To transfer money within the Fiscal Year 2024 Budget should the need arise.
-A handout necessary transfers will be available at Town Meeting.
-Article 23: Appropriate Money to Offset the Snow and Ice Deficit borrow a sum Fiscal Year 202 e if the Town will vote to raise and appropriate, transfer from available funds, and/or or sums of money, to be expended by the Town Manager, to reduce the deficit in the 24 Snow and Ice Budget, as approved under Article 5 of the 2023 Spring Town Meeting, other action relative thereto.
-Town Manager Select Board: Finance Comn nittee: Summary: This article will allow the Town to fund any deficit in the Snow and Ice Account in FY 24.
+Summary: To transfer money within the Fiscal Year 2024 Budget should the need arise.
+A handout explaining any necessary transfers will be available at Town Meeting.

+Article 25: Appropriate Money to Offset the Snow and Ice Deficit

+To see if the Town will vote to raise and appropriate, transfer from available funds, and/or borrow a sum or sums of money, to be expended by the Town Manager, to reduce the deficit in the Fiscal Year 2024 Snow and Ice Budget, as approved under Article 5 of the 2023 Spring Town Meeting, or to take any other action relative thereto.

-Article 24: Debt Service for Middle School Track - Fiscal Year 2024
+Summary: This article will allow the Town to fund any deficit in the Snow and Ice Account in FY 24.

+Article 26: Debt Service for Middle School Track - Fiscal Year 2024 project.
+Using FY 2024 Funds, the Community Preservation Committee will pay \$124,590 (\$120,000 for principal and \$4,590 for interest) in debt service.
+In addition, they will pay an additional \$20,000 towards un-borrowed construction costs.
+To fund this appropriation, \$124,590 will come from the Fiscal Year 2024 Unallocated Reserve and \$20,000 will come from the Fiscal Year 2024 Open Space Reserve.